 Bryan brothers announce retirement from Davis Cup

-The 38-year-old twin brothers made the announcement on their Instagram account, saying that clinching the 2007 Davis Cup final was "one of the greatest highlights of our career."
-"We've been blessed to play for two amazing captains, Patrick McEnroe and Jim Courier, and we are extremely grateful for their leadership and trust.
+By DENNIS PASSA, AP Sports Writer MELBOURNE, Australia - Bob and Mike Bryan are retiring from Davis Cup play after 14 years representing the United States.
+The 38-year-old twin brothers made the announcement on their Instagram account, saying that clinching the 2007 Davis Cup final was "We've been blessed to play for two amazing captains, Patrick McEnroe and Jim Courier, and we are extremely grateful for their leadership and trust.

 Add your comments below